 Message to the Shy

-Frances B. Kahnweiler, author of The Introverted Leader: Building on Your Quiet Strength, describes introverts as not being the same as shypeople, which are often fearful, anxious and self-centered.
+Jennifer B. Kahnweiler, the author of The Introverted Leader: Building on Your Quiet Strength, describes introverts as not being the same as shy people, who are often fearful, anxious and self-centered.
 Rather, introversion is a hardwired orientation, Kahnweiler says, in which introverts process information internally, keep matters private, and avoid showing emotion and exhibit calm natures.
 She describes 5 key characteristics of introverted leaders:

 - They think first and talk later.
 They consider what others have to say, then reflect and then respond;

 - They focus on depth, not superficiality.
 They like to dig deeply into issues and ideas before considering new ones; like meaningful rather than superficial conversations.

 - They exude calm.
 In times of crisis, in particular, they project reassuring, unflappable confidence.

 - They prefer writing to talking.
 They are more comfortable with the written word, which helps them formulate the spoken word.

 - They embrace solitude.
 They are energized by spending time alone and often suffer from people exhaustion.
 They need a retreat, from which they emerge with renewed energy and clarity.